OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

 We have used our expert VHDL skills to create advanced verification capabilities that provide:

+**A structured transaction-based framework**

-- A structured transaction-based framework using verification components that is suitable for all verification tasks - from Unit/RTL to full chip/system level testing.
+-  Suitable for all verification tasks – from Unit/RTL to full chip/system level tests.
+-  Similar block diagram to SystemVerilog + UVM, except It plugs together just like RTL
+-  Facilitates re-use of VC and test cases through all levels of testing (RTL to Full Chip)

+**Model Independent Transaction (MIT) Library**

+-  Defines Transaction API - procedures called by test case to build up sequences of interface operations - such as send, get, write, read
+-  Defines Transaction Interface - connects Verification Component to Test Sequencer.
+-  Used by all OSVVM defined VC

+**Simplified Verification component (VC) development**

+-  Uses MIT library = building block level re-use.
+-  Makes development of a VC as simple as writing a procedure.
+-  No OO or fork and join - uses natural concurrency of a VHDL entity/architecture
+-  Any VHDL engineer can do this

+**Readable Test cases**

+-  Simplified since all VC of a similar type implement a subset of the MIT transaction calls (send, get, …)
-- Test cases and verification components that can be written any VHDL Engineer.
+-  Directed tests or complex, randomized tests can be written by any VHDL engineer
-- Test cases that are readable and reviewable by the whole team including software and system engineers.
+-  Readable and reviewable by the whole team including software and system engineers.

-- Unmatched reuse through the entire verification process.
-- Unmatched test reporting with HTML based test suite reports, test case reports, and logs that facilitate debug and test artifact collection.
-- Support for continuous integration (CI/CD) with JUnit XML test suite reporting.
+**Unmatched Test Reports**

+-  Build Summary - HTML (for humans) + JUnit XML (for CI tools)
+-  Test Cases - HTML
+-  Logs - HTML + plain text
+-  Requirements Tracking - HTML + CSV
+-  Helps Find and Debug issues faster

+**Powerful verification utilities that make VHDL a full verification language, including**

-- Powerful and concise verification capabilities including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting, and message filtering that are simple to use and work like built-in language features.
+-  Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting (alerts), and message filtering (logs).
+-  Capabilities are simple to use, concise, and work like built-in language features.

+**Requirements Tracking**

+-  Tracked using both OSVVM's affirmations and functional coverage
+-  Tracks a count of each requirement and not just a boolean type check.

+**A Common Scripting API**

-- A common scripting API to run all simulators - including GHDL, NVC, Aldec Riviera-PRO and ActiveHDL, Siemens Questa and ModelSim, Synopsys VCS, and Cadence Xcelium.
+-  Same script runs all simulators – including GHDL, NVC, Aldec Riviera-PRO and ActiveHDL, Siemens Questa and ModelSim, Synopsys VCS, Cadence Xcelium, and Xilinx XSIM.
+-  Is an API on top of Tcl
+-  Most scripts are just slightly more than a list of files
+-  Can run Tcl when you need it - usually no Tcl is required

+**Free, Open Source Verification Components include**

+-  AXI Full and Lite, AxiStream, Wishbone, UART, xMII, SPI, DpRam, VideoBus.

+**Co-simulation**

-- A Co-simulation capability that supports running software (C++) in a hardware simulation environment.
+-  Supports running software (C++) in a hardware simulation environment.
-- A Model Independent Transaction (MIT) library that defines a transaction API (procedures such as read, write, send, get, …)  and transaction interface (a record) that simplifies writing verification components and test cases.
+-  Write test cases in C++
+-  Run C++ models such as instruct set simulators

+**Architected by a long-time IEEE VHDL working group contributor**

+-  So expect better VHDL implementations.

+**It is Free, Open Source under APACHE 2.0**

+-  Upgrades an ordinary VHDL license to a full featured verification capabilities
+-  `On GitHub <https://github.com/osvvm/OsvvmLibraries>`__ and IEEE Open Source.
+-  We accept issues and pull requests on GitHub.
+-  Join us.

-- A rival to the verification capabilities of SystemVerilog + UVM.
+**Get similar verification capabilities to SystemVerilog + UVM without needing OO.**

 Looking to improve your VHDL verification methodology?
 OSVVM provides a complete solution for VHDL ASIC or FPGA verification.